Luke Raley Player Props: Rays vs. White Sox

 Luke Raley At The Plate

-- Raley is batting .176 with two doubles, four home runs and four walks.
+- Raley has three doubles, five home runs and four walks while hitting .214.

-- Raley has had a base hit in eight of 18 games this season, and multiple hits once.
+- In nine of 19 games this season (47.4%), Raley has reached via hit, and that includes multiple hits twice.

-- Raley has driven home a run in five games this season (27.8%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on one occasion..
+- In 31.6% of his games this year, Raley has had at least one RBI.
+He's picked up more than one in 21.1% and driven in three or more of his team's runs in two contests.

-- He has scored at least once four times this year (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.